Track Your Order

 Have you ever looked at the writing on your tires?
 There are tons of information on them that you might not understand.
 In this post, we focus solely on tire size.
 We have a related post that explains more about cracking tire codes.

-There are three key pieces of information that you need to know.
-Once you understand these numbers, you can look at the tires on your car to see the size you're currently using and make sure they meet recommendations.
+There are three key pieces of information that you need to know when measuring tires.
+Once you understand these numbers, you can look at the tires on your car to see the size you’re currently using and make sure they meet recommendations.

 One of the most common tire sizes is P 215/65 R 15.
 The P stands for passenger vehicle tire.
 You might see LT or ST instead of the P. Those stand for light truck tire and special tire.

-But we're going to focus on the numbers and what they mean.
-Let's take a look at them now.
+But we’re going to focus on the numbers and what they mean.
+Let’s take a look at tire dimensions now.

 In the P 205/65 R 15 example, the 205 means the tire is 205 millimeters wide, looking at the tire head-on.